Funding opportunities can be found through various sources. Below you'll find how to access funding-specific databases and information about funders.

 Find a curated selection of recent Funding Alerts for NSU faculty and staff below.
 You can find more grants to support research and programs by searching the online database SPIN (this replaced the Pivot funding database):

-- *new* 7-minute instructional video on searching the SPIN funding database
+- *new* Watch 7-minute instructional video on searching the SPIN funding database.

 *Note: Use the below compilations to better understand the funders in your area, even if the deadlines have passed.
 Many funders have recurring annual deadlines for grant programs.